 This course is the second of a two-semester sequence, covering thermodynamics of gasses, pure liquids, and both electrolyte and non-electrolyte solutions.
 Additional topics include chemical equilibrium, transport phenomena, reaction kinetics, quantum mechanics, spectroscopy, and statistical mechanics, and statistical thermodynamics.
 Previously CH 0262.

 CHEM 3362L Physical Chemistry II Lab

 1 Credit

-Fee: \$75 Science Lab Fee Corequisite: CHEM 3362.
+Fee: \$100 Science Lab Fee Corequisite: CHEM 3362.

 This course demonstrates and verifies concepts covered in Physical Chemistry lecture.
 Each lab meets weekly for three hours, during which students perform experiments with precision and care.
 The course incorporates current technology into each experiment and uses computers in data acquisition, reduction, and reporting.
 The course places special emphasis on data handling techniques and the accurate recording of observations.
 Previously CH 0262L.

 CHEM 4971 Research and Seminar I

 1-3 Credits

 Students undertake a research project in conjunction with a faculty member and present two seminars: one pertaining to a literature topic, the other focused on their research.
 Enrollment by permission only.
 Previously CH 0398.

+CHEM 4972 Research and Seminar II

+1-3 Credits

+Students undertake a research project in conjunction with a faculty member and present two seminars: one pertaining to a literature topic, the other focused on their research.
+Enrollment by permission only.
+Previously CH 0398.

+CHEM 4973 Research and Seminar III

+1-3 Credits

+Students undertake a research project in conjunction with a faculty member and present two seminars: one pertaining to a literature topic, the other focused on their research.
+Enrollment by permission only.
+Previously CH 0398.

+CHEM 4974 Research and Seminar IV

+1-3 Credits

+Students undertake a research project in conjunction with a faculty member and present two seminars: one pertaining to a literature topic, the other focused on their research.
+Enrollment by permission only.
+Previously CH 0398.

+CHEM 4975 Research and Seminar V

+1-3 Credits

+Students undertake a research project in conjunction with a faculty member and present two seminars: one pertaining to a literature topic, the other focused on their research.
+Enrollment by permission only.
+Previously CH 0398.

+CHEM 4976 Research and Seminar VI

+1-3 Credits

+Students undertake a research project in conjunction with a faculty member and present two seminars: one pertaining to a literature topic, the other focused on their research.
+Enrollment by permission only.
+Previously CH 0398.

 CHEM 4990 Independent Study

 1-3 Credits

 Prerequisite: CHEM 3362.

 This course, designed for students seeking an in-depth examination of a pre-specified area under the close direction of a faculty member, presents topics not routinely encountered in the normal course sequence.
 Previously CH 0399.

-CHINESE
+Chinese (CHIN)

 CHIN 1110 Elementary Chinese I

 3 Credits

 Attributes: ANMC Asian Studies Elective

 Designed for students with no prior experience with Chinese or whose placement scores are in the range for this course level.
 This course, the first of a two-semester sequence, teaches the essentials of pronunciation, structure, and usage, allowing students to acquire the skills of listening, speaking, reading, and writing.
 Language cultures are explored through a variety of media.
 Students attend three classes per week and do mandatory online work determined by the instructor.
 Previously Cl 0110.

 CHIN 1111 Elementary Chinese II

+3 Credits

 3 Credits

 Attributes: ANMC Asian Studies Elective

 Prerequisite: CHIN 1110.